 Non-Profit Hospital Governance, Conduct, and CEO Pay

-We investigate whether two characteristics of non-profit hospital boards – the number of board members and whether the CEO is a board member – are associated with CEO pay and several measures of hospital performance, including price, operating margin, quality, and service to low-income patients.
-Although the consequences of CEO board membership for for-profit firms have been studied extensively, the consequences for non-profits in general, and non-profit hospitals in particular, have received little attention.
+We investigate whether the membership of a non-profit hospital’s CEO on its board of directors is associated with CEO pay and several measures of hospital performance, including price, operating margin, quality, and service to low-income patients.
+Although the consequences of CEO board membership for for-profit firms have been studied extensively, the consequences for non-profits in general, and non-profit hospitals in particular, have received less attention.
 Because most hospitals are non-profit and non-profit hospital prices have increased rapidly over the past 20 years, this gap is important.
 We find a strong positive association between CEO board membership and non-profit hospital prices, operating margins, and CEO pay, with a weaker positive (negative) association between CEO board membership and quality (service to low-income patients).
-We conclude that CEO board membership contributes to the fundamental agency problem between non-profit hospitals’ management and the hospitals’ intended beneficiaries, consistent with the concerns expressed by Fama and Jensen (1983).
+We conclude that non-profit hospitals’ CEO board membership is likely associated with increases in agency costs due to a lack of separation between management and control.